Functionality is reasonably claimed to be the foundation of good UX. But are we all only about functions?

 Mascots

 Mascots are personified characters that easily add personification to the interface.
-They become a kind of communicators between the interface and the user.
+They become a kind of communicator between the interface and the user.
 Mascots contribute much to the voice and tone of the website or app and can even become a metaphorical face of a product.
-The symbolic nature of these images makes them memorable: they breathe in life into the interactions.
+The symbolic nature of these images makes them memorable: they breathe life into the interactions.

 Trello Mascot by Alexey Kuvaldin